 Sightseeing In Birmingham

-With more miles of canal than Venice, more greenery than Paris and more friendly people than London, Birmingham is one of Europe's most interesting and underrated cities, and is actually the perfect city to take sightseeing tour.
+Birmingham is one of Europe’s most interesting and underrated cities, and is actually the perfect city to take sightseeing tour.

-- Birmingham Town Hall, completed in 1834, is another Grade I listed building.
+Furthermore, there is Birmingham Town Hall, completed in 1834, is another Grade I listed building.
 Inspired by the Roman Temple of Castor and Pollux, this beautiful classical concert hall came to characterise city architecture in Victorian England.